josephtkim/ml-from-scratch/README.md

-# ML-projects
+# ML concepts from scratch
-Machine Learning Projects
+Implementations of Machine Learning concepts from scratch.